-The Cornerstone USB DLL "Cornerstone.dll" is located in the C:\Program Files\Newport\Mono Utility x.x.x\Cornerstone DLL directory, with "x.x.x" indicating the revision level of the software.
+The MS260i USB DLL is shared by the Cornerstone 260 monochromators.
+It is named "Cornerstone.dll" and is located in the C:\Program Files\Newport\Mono Utility x.x.x\Cornerstone DLL directory, with "x.x.x" indicating the revision level of the software.